Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Experiments

-\textbf{Effects of Different Perturbed Prompts} \ \ \cref{tab:neg_modeling} presents an exploration of different prompt perturbation strategies for constructing dispreferred scores across the two previously studied tasks.
-We evaluate three strategies: \textit{Rand-removal}, which drops 40\% to 70\% of tokens from the original prompt; and \textit{LLaMA}, which uses an LLM~\citep{grattafiori2024llama3herdmodels} to rewrite the prompt in a way that degrades task performance.
+\textbf{Effects of Different Prompt Degradation Strategies} \ \ \cref{tab:perturbation_strategies} presents an exploration of different prompt degradation strategies for constructing dispreferred scores across the two previously studied tasks.
+We evaluate three strategies: \textit{Rand-removal}, which drops 40\% to 70\% of tokens from the original prompt; and \textit{LLaMA}, which uses an LLM~\cite{grattafiori2024llama3herdmodels} to rewrite the prompt in a way that degrades task performance.
 The LLaMA-based strategy includes two task-specific variants: LLaMA (TA) for text-to-image alignment and LLaMA (AQ) for aesthetic quality improvement.
 When trained with DDSPO, we observe that Rand-removal yields the best performance on text-to-image alignment, while LLaMA (AQ) performs best for aesthetic quality improvement, as it is specifically tailored to that task.

 \textbf{Efficient DDSPO} \ \ We introduce a data-efficient variant of DDSPO in which only preferred images $\x_0^w$ are generated, without dispreferred ones $\x_0^l$, resulting in a dataset $\mathcal{D}={(\x_0^w, \vc)}$ instead of $(\x_0^w,\x_0^l,\vc,\vc^-)$.
 To apply DDSPO with $\mathcal{D}$, however, we still require a dispreferred sample $\x_0^l$ to obtain its noisy version $\x_t^l$ through the forward diffusion process, which is necessary to compute the dispreferred score $\noise_\star^l$.
 Following the technique described in \cref{sec:construct_score}, we randomly sample an image $\x_0^+$ from $\mathcal{D}$ that was generated by a prompt unrelated to $\vc$, and designate it as a pseudo-dispreferred image.
 Using this setup, we evaluate two perturbation strategies: Random-positive, which pairs the original prompt with a randomly selected image $\x_0^+$; and Not-paired, which uses a perturbed version of the original prompt (via random token removal) that is not strictly paired with the noised image $\x_t^l$.
 We compare these variants to the full setup that explicitly generates dispreferred images paired with perturbed prompts (Rand-Removal).
 As shown in \cref{tab:neg_modeling}, both Random-positive and Not-paired perform comparably to Rand-removal, where explicitly generated dispreferred samples are available.
 Interestingly, Not-paired outperforms Random-positive, despite using unpaired image–prompt combinations.
 These findings demonstrate that the negative direction in DDSPO can be effectively modeled from unpaired prompt–image instances, underscoring the framework’s flexibility in preference-signal modeling via stepwise supervision.